Testing Times: the new ICF Credentialing system

 Obviously, I’m not giving away any questions – the example below uses one of the sample questions that the ICF provide.

-After you’ve answered all questions, you go to this screen
+Exam Item Review interface: after you’ve answered all questions, you go to this screen:

 Note the ‘review flagged’ and other options – makes it much faster to find the ones to review.

-After you click ‘End Review’ on the above screen, you go to the final screen with your scores and breakdown
+Final Screen: after you click ‘End Review’ on the above screen, you go to the final screen with your scores and breakdown: